njain51/emailapi/README.md

 email Springboot Webservice

 - This is sample SpringBoot webservice to send email.
+- Import as maven Springboot project in Idea
 - Update sender password in Service
 - Run the Application